MuirlandOracle/python-koth-service/README.md

 # Python implementation of Koth Service
-## Used in Koth boxes on https://tryhackme.com
+## Used for Koth boxes on https://tryhackme.com

 <h3>Usage:</h3>
 <ol>